 Summerhouses

-A summerhouse is a small, detached structure that can be found in a garden or backyard during the warmer months.
-Its purpose is to provide a safe and peaceful area for relaxation, recreation, or outdoor dining.
+A summerhouse is a small, detached structure in a garden or backyard during the warmer months.
+Its purpose is to provide a safe, peaceful, relaxing, recreation, or outdoor dining area.

-Summerhouses can be rustic or modern in style and feature a variety of large windows that let in a lot of natural light and provide views of the surrounding landscape.
+Summerhouses can be rustic or modern and feature large windows that let in natural light and provide views of the surrounding landscape.

 Summerhouses are often known as Garden rooms, outdoor pavilions or backyard cottages.